Iran claims it dismantled CIA spy ring, sentencing some to death | DW | 22.07.2019

 "Some were approached when they were applying for a visa, while others had visas from before and were pressured by the CIA in order to renew them."

-The official added that some of the arrested had received "sophisticated training" and worked at nuclear and military facilities, then said that none had succeeded in their missions of sabotage.
+The official added that some of those arrested had received "sophisticated training" and worked at nuclear and military facilities, then said that none had succeeded in their missions of sabotage.

 They had been "employed at sensitive and crucial centers and also the private sector related to them, working as contractors or consultants," he said.